Skip to main content

 "Top-Anbietern wie der ING oder der DKB entfällt die Gebühr..."

 In this example, “ING” and “DKB” are mentions.
-They count toward Share of Voice.
+They count toward Share of Voice and Appearance Rate.
 What counts:

 • Brand names the AI recommends, compares, or discusses in its own words